Nur noch 104 Stück verfügbar, 2-6 Tage

 - Heel area for boots

-- Water vapour permeability and water insulation value of the outer material
+- Water vapor permeability and water vapor resistance of the upper material

-- Outsole thickness and abrasion resistance of the outsoles
+- Sole thickness and abrasion resistance of the sole

-Safety shoes are divided into different protection classes depending on the requirements fulfilled.
-Safety shoes belonging to protection class SB fulfil the minimum requirements according to EN ISO 20345.
-Safety shoes with further additional requirements are divided into protection classes S1 to S5 depending on their characteristics.
+Safety shoes are classified into different protection classes depending on the requirements met.
+Shoes belonging to protection class SB meet the minimum requirements according to EN ISO 20345.
+Safety shoes with additional requirements are classified into protection classes S1 to S5 depending on their features.

 Safety shoes are classified into two classes.

-- Class I (SB, S1, S2, S3): Footwear made of leather or other materials, with the exception of solid rubber or all-polymer footwear.
+- Class I (SB, S1, S2, S3): Shoes made of leather or other materials, except for full rubber or all-polymer shoes.

 If you have a work shoe that only meets the basic requirements, you have an SB safety shoe.
-Only in this SB safety category can the heel area be open.
-If the safety shoe fulfils further additional requirements, it is classified in different safety classes.
-S1, S2, S3, S4 & S5).
+Only in this safety category SB can the heel area be open.
+If the safety shoe meets additional requirements, it is classified into various safety classes (S1, S2, S3, S4 & S5).